 SPECIALISTS - Math and Science Support Center staff members who have advanced degrees in their fields and a background in teaching.
-Current Math Specialists are: Casey, Duff, Emily, Grant, Jennifer and Sara
+Current Math Specialists are: Casey, Duff, Grant, James, Jennifer and Sara

 TUTORS - A team of highly trained undergraduate students who have been successful in the courses you are taking.

 MAT 16 Series, including pre-calc - Jennifer's Website | Sara's Website

 MAT 17 Series, including pre-calc - Grant's Website | Sara's Website | 17B Content Review | 17C Content Review

 MAT 21 Series, including pre-calc - Emily's Website | 21B Content Review

 Math Specialists and graduate students teach sections of MATB, MATD, and workload Precalculus.
 These courses each carry 3 workload units which to not count toward graduation, but do count toward full-time status and minimum progress.

 MATB - offered Fall only

 Topics covered include:properties of numbers, exponents and radicals, graphing coordinates, linear equations and inequalities, graphing lines, properties of polynomials, factoring polynomials.
 A skills assessment in given on the first day of class to determine areas for focus.

 MATD - offered Fall and Winter if sufficient enrollment